nvthinkosii/hello-github/README.md

 # Hello GitHub 👋

-This is my first GitHub repository.

-I created this project to learn Git and GitHub fundamentals:
-- Cloning repositories
-- Creating commits
-- Pushing changes to GitHub

-Author: Lindokuhle Nkosi
-Programme: Software Development (NQF 5) – Eduvos
+This repository contains my Python projects as I learn software development.

+## Projects
+- **hello.py** - Simple Hello World script
+- **calculator.py** - Interactive calculator that supports addition, subtraction, multiplication, and division

+## About Me
+Software Development student at Eduvos (NQF 5), building a strong foundation in programming, databases, and problem-solving, with a background in architectural technology and project coordination.